andrew-paterson/hugo-sundries/README.md

 ## Google map

     {{ partial "hugo-sundries/google-map.html" **Maps URL** }}

+## Flickr image

+Provide either the Flickr HTML Embed code as "html"

+    {{ partial "hugo-sundries/flickr-image.html" (dict "html" .Params.embed_code) }}

+or  the Flickr BB code as "bb_code"

+    {{ partial "hugo-sundries/flickr-image.html" (dict "bb_code" .Params.bb_code) }}

+### Caption

+If a string is passed as `caption`, the image will use that string as the caption.

+  {{ partial "hugo-sundries/flickr-image.html" (dict "bb_code" .Params.bb_code "caption" "This is the caption for the image") }}

+If a `true` is passed as `caption`, the image will use the FLickr image title as the caption.

+  {{ partial "hugo-sundries/flickr-image.html" (dict "bb_code" .Params.bb_code "caption" true) }}

+Will download thew image sizes first, if thewy cannot be determined from the embed code.
 ## Image gallery

 Creates an grid layout of thumbnails from the images in a folder, and lazy loads them using the [below](#infinity-image-loader).
 Designed for se in conjunction with Fancybox 3.
 The thumbnails are generated using the [responsive image partial](#responsive-image).